istio/istio.io/content/en/about/contribute/shortcodes/index.md

   on March 30".
 Banners are full-screen slices displayed to readers during the event period.

-To create banners and stickers, you create MarkDown files in either the `events/banners` or `events/stickers` folders.
-You must create one MarkDown file per event with dedicated front-matter fields to control their behavior.
+To create banners and stickers, you create Markdown files in either the `events/banners` or `events/stickers` folders.
+Create one Markdown file per event with dedicated front-matter fields to control their behavior.
 The following table explains the available options: